MogulMethod Workbook™

 Step 2 — Do Your Own Research

 MogulBlueprint gives you a framework.
 Now make it yours.
-Go look at what your competitors are offering.
-Read their sales pages.
-Look at their module names, their promises, their bonuses.
+Go look at what your competitors are doing.
+Read their sales pages, their product pages, their about pages.
+Look at what they name things, what they promise, what they throw in.
 Then ask yourself: what's missing?
 What would I do differently?
-What do I know that they're not teaching?
+What do I know that they clearly don't?

 Add to your blueprint.
 Subtract what doesn't fit.
 Make it sound like you, not like a template.